 For example, you could have a base landing page, and then you would compare it against a new landing page where you changed the main headline.

 As a blogger, there are many things you could improve with split testing.
 Examples include:

 - The number of subscribers you get by testing the headline and position of the subscription form.

 - The AdSense earnings by testing different AdSense units and placements.

 - The bounce rate of the blog, by testing different placements of your content above the fold.

 - The number of retweets you get per post, based on the placement of the retweet button.

 But how do you perform a split test?
 You have two options.
 You can either do it manually, by changing the variable one week at a time and then tracking the results, or by using a piece of software and letting it rotate the variables for you.

-The second option, which involves automated software testing tools, is usually the best one, and a couple of days I discovered a software you can use to do that.
+The second option is usually the best one, and a couple of days I discovered a software you can use to do that.
 It is called phpA/B, and it is free as long as you use it for personal purposes.

 I haven’t test it yet, but it looks promising.
 The main idea is to let you test anything within your site, with a simple setup interface.
 You can also integrate it with Google Analytics if you want.